Kline & Specter, PC is a recognized leader in pharmaceutical and product liability litigation.

 Although clients are individually represented in mass tort cases, the system allows for consolidation and streamlining by allowing lawyers for numerous clients to "pool" discovery.
 Numerous witness depositions and document gathering can be conducted once, with the information centralized and shared among the parties for each individual trial or settlement negotiation.

-The firm handles cases in Pennsylvania, New Jersey, Delaware and nationwide.
+The firm handles cases in Pennsylvania, New Jersey, New York, Delaware and nationwide.
 For cases outside those states, Kline & Specter works with local attorneys in each state as applicable.